ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 Successfully connecting the client, this trajectory will be sent to the simulator and immediately begin playing.
 To change the trajectory file, click the
 "Browse" button the right-hand side of the dialog.
 Pre-configured trajectories can be found in the installation directory under:

 `C:\Program Files\National Instruments\LabVIEW 2019\vi.lib\monoDrive\monoDriveClient\labview\trajectories`

-To run the example, **Click on the "Run" arrow on the top-left corner to start the client.** The playback will begin and the current trajectory steps will be shown in the "Current trajectory" indicator.
+To run the example, **Click on the "Run" arrow on the top-left corner to start the client.** The playback will begin and the current frame steps will be shown in the "Current Frame" indicator.

 **Configuration information:** [mono3_replay_example.vi](../../examples/mono3_replay_example)